Managing Return to Work Aches and Pains

 7. Limit alcohol intake

-8. Getting adequate amounts of rest- can vary depending on shift
+8. Getting adequate amounts of rest

-9. Maintaining proper level of cardiovascular conditioning
+9. Maintaining a proper level of cardiovascular conditioning

 Share this post with your friends